 Except for the first Mother’s Day after each girl was born, I’ve tended to write Mother’s Day off as “greeting card holiday.”
 You could blame it on my cold heart and staunch distaste for anything sentimental, but that wouldn’t be a fair assessment (at least on most days).
 Boxes bursting with the girls’ art work, awards, handwritten notes, and so much more tell a completely different story.
-Hours spent at horseback riding lessons, soccer games, dance recitals, swim meets, tennis tournaments, road trips, family dinners, bedtime stories, science fair projects, girls’ trips, and so much more can’t be caged into one celebration.
-Not to mention – scraped knees, bumped heads, trips to the emergency room, trips to the principal’s office, and sleepless nights for one reason or another that don’t fit into pretty vases and pithy verses.
+Hours spent at horseback riding lessons, soccer games, dance recitals, swim meets, tennis tournaments, road trips, family dinners, bedtime stories, science fair projects, girls’ trips, and random Thursdays can’t be caged into one celebration.
+Dare I even mention – the scraped knees, bumped heads, trips to the emergency room, trips to the principal’s office, and sleepless nights for one reason or another that don’t fit into pretty vases and pithy verses.

 And, maybe that is exactly the reason why ticking a day off the calendar has never seemed that important.
 When the girls were little, I happily shared the day with their Mimi who was starting to get older.
 After all, I used to think, “there’ll be plenty of time…”